ecrosstexas/ecrosstexas.com-excellent/src/posts/2022/2022-01-02-christ-beginning-to-end.md

 ## Background

 Some of you know me better than others.
 Some of you may only know that I serve as a Ruling Elder here at Trinity.
-Some of you maybe wondering why am I, Eric Wallace, a Ruling Elder, even giving this sermon.
+Some of you maybe wondering why am I, Eric T. Wallace, a Ruling Elder, even giving this sermon.

 That's ok, I understand.